DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 - Reference → 0
 - Current → 1

 Keep in mind that these are not the labels in your original data, so, for example, our depression training set contained label 0 for not depression and label 1 for depression, but here the whole dataset will have label 0, regardless of whether we're considering a negative or positive example of depression.
-Now, instead, we're trying to distinguish between the data in reference and current.
+Now, instead, we're trying to distinguish between examples in reference or current.

 After training a simple classifier (e.g., logistic regression) with the described dataset, we evaluate using ROC AUC.